-Students can borrow up to £10,906 for their postgraduate course.
+If your postgraduate course starts on or after 1 August 2020, you can borrow up to £11,222.
 The total amount they borrow will be paid evenly over the length of their course.
 Applications can now be made online through Gov.uk/postgraduateloan.

 Loans are available for any taught or research Masters Programmes, in any subject, full-time or part-time, beginning from 1 August 2016.

 - Any Masters programme in any subject, taught or research can apply

 - The course can be full-time (lasting 1 or 2 academic years) or part-time (lasting 2 to 4 academic years) and distance learning

 - It’s paid directly to the student and it is not based on your income or the income of your household.

 - Student can borrow up to £11,222 for 2020/21 academic year

 - Programmes must be classified at level 7 (Masters) on the National Qualifications Framework and not level 8 (Doctoral).

 - You can get the Postgraduate Master’s Loan if you’re a UK or EU national, or have ‘settled status’, so there are no restrictions on how long you can stay